 - What is the process for addressing concerns raised, such as instances of misconduct online, and how do these work during the current pandemic?

 - Consider the platform that is being used.
 Are privacy and confidentiality settings appropriate?
-For more information on different websites and platforms, see Net Aware.
+For more information on different websites and platforms, see the NSPCC's advice on keeping children safe online.

 Online group coaching sessions